-Letter Grade Definition С The Laboratory fails to meet the conditions for B+ for one or more of the following reasons: Responses to requests for information frequently fail to provide the minimum requirements to meet HQ needs The Laboratory used outside channels or circumvented HQ in conveying critical information; The integrity and/or accuracy of information provided is sometimes in doubt; Laboratory management fails to demonstrate that its employees are held accountable for ensuring effective communication and responsiveness; Laboratory representatives failed to alert HQ to emerging Laboratory issues.
-D The Laboratory fails to meet the conditions for B+ for one of the following reasons: Laboratory staff are generally well-intentioned in communication but consistently ineffective and/or incompetent; The Laboratory management fails to emphasize the importance of effective communication and responsiveness F The Laboratory fails to meet the conditions for B+ for one of the following reasons Laboratory staff are openly hostile and/or non-responsive to requests for information - emails and phone calls are consistently ignored; Responses to requests for information are consistently incorrect, inaccurate or fraudulent - information is not organized, is incomplete, or is fabricated.
+Letter Grade Definition The Laboratory fails to meet the conditions for B+ for one or more of the following reasons: • Responses to requests for information frequently fail to provide the minimum requirements to С meet HQ needs; The Laboratory used outside channels or circumvented HQ in conveying critical information; The integrity and/or accuracy of information provided is sometimes in doubt; Laboratory management fails to demonstrate that its employees are held accountable for ensuring effective communication and responsiveness; Laboratory representatives failed to alert HQ to emerging Laboratory issues.
+The Laboratory fails to meet the conditions for B+ for one of the following reasons: D Laboratory staff are generally well-intentioned in communication but consistently ineffective and/or incompetent; The Laboratory management fails to emphasize the importance of effective communication and responsiveness.
+The Laboratory fails to meet the conditions for B+ for one of the following reasons: Laboratory staff are openly hostile and/or non-responsive to requests for information - emails F and phone calls are consistently ignored; Responses to requests for information are consistently incorrect, inaccurate or fraudulent - information is not organized, is incomplete, or is fabricated.

 - ASCR: Provide effective leadership and appropriate Exascale Computing Project Office staffing levels to ensure timely delivery of a capable Exascale systems in accordance with appropriated funding levels and project data is provided for timely reporting into PARS.
-(Objective 3.1) - ASCR: Continue to be full members in executing the Department's Exascale Computing Project to include providing experienced staff, facilities engagement, and the intellectual engagement of the Laboratory leadership and particularly in preparing for the CD-2 review in FY2020.
+(Objective 3.1) - ASCR: Continue to be full members in executing the Department's Exascale Computing Project to include providing experienced staff, facilities engagement, and the intellectual engagement of the Laboratory leadership and particularly in preparing for the Independent Project Review.
 (Objective 3.1) - ASCR: Ensure that all communications related to Exascale, including the project and the Departmental cross-cut program between ORNL and SC, DOE, vendors, the Administration and Congress are aligned with DOE/ASCR goals, strategies and guidance.
-(Objective 3.3) - BES: Implement the data reduction and analysis software remediation plans identified in the July 2019 peer reviewed assessment of the "Data Reduction, Handling and Analysis at the Instruments Suites at HFIR and SNS".
-By the end of CY 2019, complete the actions for the SANS instruments, and develop and submit to BES timelines for the remaining instruments.
-Provide updates in regular NScD operation calls and submit a summary progress report to BES by September 30, 2020.
-(Objective 3.2) - FES: Evaluate and update the strategic plan for fusion fuel cycle and blanket research portfolio supported by FES at ORNL.
-Submit a progress report, which should include research updates, results, milestones reached, and explanations of deviations, if any, from the previously submitted strategic plan.
-In addition, the report should include prioritization for future growth and collaboration, recognizing the evolving portfolio and budget constraints given.
-(Objective 3.1) - FES: Working with FES, successfully lead the INFUSE program in FY 2020.
-This should include the following aspects associated with the execution of the next phase of the program: stewardship and execution of the pilot program awards, organizing and hosting a workshop to facilitate program feedback and exchange with stakeholders, and managing the second year RFA call, including proposal submission and review process as required.
+(Objective 3.3) - BER: In coordination with the other Bioenergy Research Centers (BRCs), deliver a summary report of the science theme (CRAM-II) discussions outlining collaborative future research opportunities among the BRCs.
+(Objective 3.1) - BES: Provide effective leadership, management, and integration of the PPU Partner Laboratory to ensure that project requirements and performance objectives are met for FY 2021.
+(Objective 3.2) - BES: Resolve leadership of the BES portfolio at ORNL, including impact on leadership of the ORNL CSGB program.
+(Objective 3.2) - BES: Complete implementation of the required data reduction software for all of the remaining instruments at SNS and HFIR by July 2021.
+By January 31, 2021, submit a plan to BES for development of data analysis tools, including capabilities for real-time feedback to users, for all of the neutron scattering instruments at SNS and HFIR.
 (Objective 3.2)